davekinkead/thesis/paper.coffee.md

             student.school = if student.ability > 0.5 then @schools[best.id] else @schools[worst.id]

-We also provide an accessor method for the simulation to trigger the teaching.

-    Simulation::teach = () ->
-      @students.map (student) ->
-        teach student

 ## Browser Code

 !!
 I should extract the browser code section to an external file and `require` it as it really doesn't add to the arguments.

-Now we need to display the simulation.
+Now we need to display the simulation somehow.
 To make things look pretty, we will use the [D3.js library](http://d3js.org/) by Mike Bostock.
-We will also set some global variables from the browser.
+We will also set some global variables from the browser such as height and width.

     d3      = require './assets/d3.min.js'